metno/emep-ctm/Subrun.rst

 List of source attributes:
   - varname (‘NOTSET’) The name as used in the netcdf file
   - species (‘NOTSET’) Either one of the emission group species, as defined in CM_EmisFile.inc (generally sox, nox, pm25, pmco, nh3, co, voc)
   - factor (1.0) multiplicative factor.
-Can be used to change units to model definitions.
+Can be used to change units to model definitions.Comes on top of the file multiplicative factors and possibly other factors.
   - units (‘mg/m2/h’) Units *after* the factor multiplication.
-Comes on top of the file multiplicative factors and possibly other factors.
   - country_ISO (‘N/A’) the country code, as defined in Country_mod.f90 (for example ‘FR’ for France).
 ‘N/A’ is a valid code, but it does not correspond to any country.
   - apply_femis (true) whether to apply the femis reductions to this source.
   - include_in_local_fractions (true) whether to take this source into account for the local fraction calculations